bertanimauro/Ranganathan_APUPA/README.md

 subject heading and facet classification.
 Graph and tassonomy

 ## Traccia 1
-History in the time of S.R.Ranganathan and prolegomena part Q
+History in the time of S.R.Ranganathan and prolegomena part Q. The work starts by a file of Luca Giusti